Democracy Collapse Remarks: Tinubu’s Team Should Address Critical Concerns, Not Attack Opposition Voices

 Democracy

-Development Diaries reports that in a recent statement, the Special Advisor on Information and Strategy to President Bola Tinubu, Bayo Onanuga, has dismissed the assertion by former Governor of Anambra State, and former Labour Party presidential candidate Peter Obi, that democracy has collapsed.
+Development Diaries reports that the Special Advisor on Information and Strategy to the President, Bayo Onanuga, recently dismissed claims by 2023 presidential candidate Peter Obi that democracy in Nigeria has collapsed.

 He described it as ‘hyperbolic and lacking logical foundation’.

-According to Obi, citing his personal political experiences, he noted that the judicial and democratic institutions that once upheld fairness and justice had deteriorated, adding that the system was failing and required urgent attention to rebuild it.
+Obi had noted that the judicial and democratic institutions that once upheld fairness and justice in the country had deteriorated, adding that the system was failing and required urgent attention to rebuild it.

 The outright dismissal of Obi’s concerns about the state of democracy in Nigeria is both disappointing and counterproductive.